Repairs to your house

 - children accidentally breaking a window while playing.

-Important: Even if the damage is accidental, you need to pay for the repairs.
+Important: Even if the damage is accidental, you usually still need to pay for the repairs.

 You are responsible for keeping the house in good condition.